 In-between battles, Anzio is a fishing port and ferry terminal to the Pontine Islands.
 The city is a good place to see old Roman villas or a Roman tower as well as WWII foxholes at Riserva Naturale di Tor Caldara.
 The aroma of seawater may lure visitors to the port where they can see the fishing fleet and eat the city‘s famous fish.
 Sun seekers can spend time on sandy beaches, including the popular Blue Bay.

 Gritty Naples is a city of superlatives.
 It is the third largest city in Italy.
 It was the most bombed Italian city in World War II.
 It has the largest historic city center in Europe, most appropriate since it is one of the longest continuously inhabited cities in the world, dating back 2800 years.
-With 448 old churches out of 1,000 churches, it is one of the most Catholic cities in the world.
+With over 400 ancient churches, it is one of the most Catholic cities in the world.

 Naples Cathedral is the main church; each September it honors the city’s patron saint, Saint Januarius, with a miracle: The saint’s dried blood becomes liquid when near his relics.
 The city’s main square, the Piazza del Plescito, is home to Italy’s oldest opera house.
 Naples also is known for its many castles, including Castel Nuovo, a city landmark, and the 13th century Saint Elmo’s castle, built in the shape of a star.
 Naples has great museums such as Naples National Archaeological Museum with one of the biggest collections of Roman Empire artifacts.

 Getting to Naples